sumitsingh011/Covid-19-Pandemic-Analysis/README.md

 **Dataset**
--The dataset used in this project is manually curated to represent realistic and illustrative COVID-19 statistics between April 1 and April 8, 2020.
+- The dataset used in this project is manually curated to represent realistic and illustrative COVID-19 statistics between April 1 and April 8, 2020.
 The dataset includes the following columns for each country on each day:
 • Date: The calendar date of the report